dkounal/ONVIF_WDSL/README.md

 with your actual credentials and ONVIF device URL.

 # Documentation
-comprehensive English documentation set is embedded directly in the source code in XML format, providing an easily accessible reference for developers.es.
+comprehensive English documentation set is embedded directly in the source code in XML format, providing an easily accessible reference for developers

 # Contributions
 Contributions are welcome!
 If you encounter any issues, have suggestions for improvements, or want to contribute new features, please check our Contribution Guidelines.